heshida01/iPVP-DRLF/README.md

 # 1 Description
 Plant vacuoles are the most important organelles for plant growth, development, and defense, and they play an important role in many types of stress responses.
 An important function of vacuole proteins is the transport of various classes of amino acids, ions, sugars, and other molecules.
 Accurate identification of autophagy proteins is crucial for revealing their biological functions.
 Here, we developed a new machine learning-based software that enables the classification of proteins into PVPs or non-PVPs specifically and effectively.
-This predictive software was designed using a light gradient boosting machine classifier and hybrid features composed of deep representation learning features and deep representation learning features and classic sequence features.
+This predictive software was designed using a light gradient boosting machine classifier and hybrid features composed of deep representation learning features and classic sequence features.
 It has the potential to facilitate future computational work in this field.
 Webserver and datasets are also available at: http://lab.malab.cn/~acy/iPVP-DRLF.